akri16/cloud-help/linux-fundamentals/essentialcommands.md

 2. SCP: Secure Copy - for one-off copying (like `cp`)
     - `scp <from> <to>` Eg. `scp root@10.2.3.5:~/file.txt .` copies the file from the remote systems home folder to the current folder of this system

+## Mounting Drives
+- In Linux the drives are mounted on folders
+- After the mounting any files added to the folders is stored in the drive
+- Use `df [-h]` to view the mounts with space free, file system type and a lot of other things
+- Use `lsblk` to view the mounts
+- Use `mount` and `findmnt` for viewing all the mounts including administrative mounts with the paths